mienaikoe/ziyu/Chapters/Chapter6.md

 The mediator simply pointed, and the guards began walking toward me.
 I had to speak now.

-"Palinan is in great danger from a growing object in space obstructing Ara.
-We have 90 days before Ara goes dark."
+"There is a growing object in space obstructing Ara.
+We have 90 days before it goes dark.
+We must-"

 The senate was in an uproar as Tinpo and Padji came closer to me.
 Mel yelled, "Stop!" at them, but they ignored her commands.
 Tinpo grabbed my arms with a the tightest grip I had felt before and thrust me out of my chair and into the walkway.
 I screamed, "No!" and reached for the paper, but he was stronger than me.
 Mel quickly grabbed the paper and chased after me.
 She gripped my hand and said, "Don't worry, I will read your message.
 I'll come for you after we adjourn."
 Padji turned around and held Mel back as gently as she could.
 My last view of the senate was of Mel, in her robes, standing strong as always, with the message grasped firmly in her hand.